XCollab/.github/profile/README.md

 🌟 **Open Source, Together** 🌟

+Welcome to **X Collab** — a community-driven open-source space focused on practical **AI/ML development**.
+This repo includes code and tools for working with **quantized** and **fine-tuned models**, plus training scripts and deployment guides.
+Contributions and collaboration are always welcome!

-Welcome to **X Collab** — a growing community of developers, learners, and contributors passionate about building useful and impactful tools, especially in **AI/ML** and **Python**.
+We’re a growing group of developers, learners, and open-source contributors working on meaningful tools and projects — especially in **AI/ML** and **Python**.

-We believe in learning by doing, helping each other, and contributing back to the open-source world.

 [👉 Join the community](https://x-collab-invite.streamlit.app/)